 There is not a one-size-fits-all answer for this question.
 Someone who was employed in a minimum wage job for 5 months getting fired might get a lower settlement.
 A twenty-year employee of a major bank with a documented history of discrimination would be eligible for more.

 The variables that determine your possible settlement are numerous.
 Some of them are:

 - how long you worked for the company

 - the existence of documentation or video of illegal or unethical behavior

 - if there are witness statements of illegal or unethical behavior

 - the length of time of any leave taken (maternity/paternity, medical, jury duty, etc.)

 A study in 1996 found that an average verdict in CA for wrongful termination was over $500,000.
-There are even high profile cases where the settlements were over seven figures.
+There are even high-profile cases where the settlements were over seven figures.
 These include cases the James Crowley v.
-Chicago State University whistleblower case ($2.3 million verdict), Beth Burns who got a judgment of $3.35 million for her termination case, and the Yowan Yang v.
+Chicago State University whistleblower case ($2.3 million verdicts), Beth Burns who got a judgment of $3.35 million for her termination case, and the Yowan Yang v.
 ActioNet, Inc. suit (over $7 million).

 How Long Will My Wrongful Termination Case Take to Settle?

 The fact is that companies have more money than the employees.
 Worse yet, a wrongful termination case can have a bad ripple effect on the company.
 Many companies fight hard against wrongful termination cases for this reason.
 This can drag the cases on for a while.